Contact Us Online

 You can also cancel your appointment online if your appointment is more than 24 hours away.

 The majority of patients who cannot attend an appointment inform us with plenty of notice so we can utilise the appointment for another patient.
 For patients who do not inform us that they cannot attend an appointment the following policy will apply:

-- If you fail to attend an appointment without informing us, we will write to you asking if there are any specific problems preventing you from letting us know
+- If you fail to attend an appointment without informing us, we may write to you asking if there are any specific problems preventing you from letting us know

-Please help Lancaster Medical Practice make the best use of its appointments for all of its patients.
+Please help us make the best use of our appointments for all patients.

 Wherever possible we ask you to make this request at the time of booking your appointment so that arrangements can be made and your appointment is not delayed in any way.